mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 <img src="spatialtrackmatching/question.png" width=400>

-To answer this question, lets first name the daughter cells for convenience: X1 and X2 in embryo X, and Y1 and Y2 in embryo Y.
+To answer this question, let's first name the daughter cells for convenience: X1 and X2 in embryo X, and Y1 and Y2 in embryo Y.

 <img src="spatialtrackmatching/explain1.png" width=300>